-However, this meta-analytic approach to AI implies that it is possible to evaluate AI in some objective sense in that there is some reality out there to be found (i.e. that AI is or is not effective).
-Since AI is based on principles of social constructionism, that is what is positive is a social construction, it follows that whether it is successful or not in a particular setting is also a social construction.
+However, this meta-analytic approach to AI implies that it is possible to evaluate AI in some objective sense, in that there is some reality out there to be found (that is, that AI is or is not effective).
+Since AI is based on principles of social constructionism (what is positive is a social construction), it follows that whether it is successful or not in a particular setting is also a social construction (see Illustration 9.4).
 Evaluation of AI is an ongoing part of an AI intervention.